quangmnh/yugioh-combo-planner/README.md

 - SEO:???
 What tf is this shite?? is it the Google Analytics Object???
 - Color rework: Hmmmmmmmmmmmmm
 - These SEO things seem cool, have to try them out especially the addthis tipjar or wahtever
+- These jekyll thing look cool too, wonder how to use them.
 ## Prototype 1.6.2
 - ~~Do some figma for the views~~ https://www.figma.com/file/IX30INQBDdxNTEy1rqgDi3/Untitled?node-id=0%3A1